Editor's Note: This article updated as of October 2, 2020.

 New Developments.
 On August 18, 2020, the Department of Labor (DOL) began the process of implementing the lifetime income disclosure requirement.
 The DOL issued an interim final rule (IFR) and accompanying Fact Sheet outlining requirements and certain procedures.

 Compliance Date.
-The IFR becomes effective one year after publication of the rule in the Federal Register (the DOL released the IFR on August 18, 2020, but publication in the Federal Register has yet to occur).
+The IFR becomes effective one year after publication of the rule in the Federal Register.
+Publication occurred on September 18, 2020, giving the IFR an effective date of September 18, 2021.
 The required disclosure must be made at least once in any 12-month period.
 However, additional guidance will be needed regarding the deadline for distributing the initial disclosure.

 Requirement Does Not Depend Upon Whether Plan Offers Annuities or Lifetime Distribution Options.
 When the rule takes effect, defined contribution plans must estimate and disclose the lifetime retirement income, i.e., the periodic annuity benefit that can be provided through the participant’s defined contribution account balance.
 The concept is that seeing lifetime income illustrations as part of the benefit statement will allow participants to better understand both the progress that they are making in saving for retirement, and how the amount in their plan account translates to potential retirement income.
 Importantly, the new disclosure requirement will apply whether or not the defined contribution plan provides or offers an annuity or lifetime income form of distribution.
 Of course, the requirement that defined contribution plans include lifetime income disclosures might provide indirect pressure on plan sponsors to add lifetime income options.
 Further, lifetime income disclosures might be confusing to some participants in a plan that does not offer lifetime income options.
 Nevertheless, the premise of the requirement is that participants in general will be better served in their retirement planning by having the lifetime income disclosures and illustrations, regardless of whether the plan itself offers such an option.